-The quality of work done by the student is indicated on the college records by the following letter: "A," "B," "C," "D," "F," "I," "IP," "SP," "W," and "AW."
-These letters have the following significance:
+The quality of work done by the student is indicated on the college records by the following letter: "A," "B," "C," "D," "F," "I," "SP," "W," and "AW."
+These letters have the following significance: \Note 4

-Note 4

-Letter Grade Grade Points
+Letter Grade Description Grade Points Per Sem.

-Description Per Sem.
 Hr.

 A = Excellent 4

 B = Good 3

 C = Average 2

 D = Passing, but poor 1

 F = Failure 0

-I = Incomplete Work.
-Note 1
+I = Incomplete Work. \Note 1

-IP = In Progress (See English Dep t.
-Section for explanation)

-W = Official Withdrawal (Not co [2017] [
+W = Official Withdrawal (Not computed in grade point average.)

-W = Note 2
+W = \Note 2

-SP = Satisfactory Progress Note 3
+SP = Satisfactory Progress \Note 3

 AW = Administrative Withdrawal for non attendance

-VN = Grading system is different s the state of the s
+VN = Grading system is different see Student Handbook

-Note 1: Incomplete work must be completed within the time period agreed upon by the instructor and the student or the grade of "I" will automatically be changed to a grade of "F" at the end of this designated period of time.
+\Note 1: Incomplete work must be completed within the time period agreed upon by the instructor and the student, but not to extend beyond the end of the next long term semester or the grade of "I" will automatically be changed to a grade of "F".

-Note 2: The last day to drop a course with a grade of "W" is noted in the College Calendar.

-Note 3: A student has made satisfactory progress in Communications 032 but the required level of proficiency has not been attained.

-Note 4: Each department will announce the approved grading standards to be used in assigning grades in each course.
+- \Note 2: The last day to drop a course with a grade of "W" is noted in the College Calendar. - \Note 3: A student has made satisfactory progress in English 031 or Communications 032 but the required level of proficiency has not been attained. - \Note 4: Each department will announce the approved grading standards to be used in assigning grades in each course.